akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_cid": 1, // REQUIRED, THE OLD CATEGORY ID

+        "_ip": "123.456.789.012", // OPTIONAL, not currently used in NodeBB core, but it might be in the future, defaults to null

         "_title": "this is topic 1 Title", // OPTIONAL, defaults to "Untitled :id"

         "_content": "This is the first content in this topic 1", // REQUIRED